OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_stem_enrollment_detail.md

 ## Table name: **STEM_TABLE**

 ### Key conventions

-* Records written to the **OBSERVATION** table to capture health insurance coverage types should not eliminate death records (i.e. **ENROLLMENT_DETAIL**.MHSACOVG)
-* Additionally we add a Mental Health and Substance Abuse flags to the **OBSERVATION** table.
+* We add a Mental Health and Substance Abuse flag to the **OBSERVATION** table.
 In the **ENROLLMENT_DETAIL** table there is information about when an individual will have this type of coverage.
 We will add a 1 to VALUE_AS_NUMBER when the coverage exists and else a 0.
 Make sure to take distinct records per ENROLID, DTEND, MHSACOVG.

 ### Reading from **ENROLLMENT_DETAIL**